lcarsdev/TechnicalAssessment/README.md

 # Application Architecture
 The front end should be implemented as a web application.
 You are free to design the look and feel how you wish.

-Data should be retrieved from and saved in an RDBMS (SQL).
+Data should be retrieved from and saved in a database.

 The UI should NOT communicate directly with the database.
 There should be a web service that reads and writes to the database and the UI should make calls to the web service in order to read\write records.

 All components, source code, etc. should be pushed to this repo.
 You may also include any documentation you would wish.
 If you want to deploy a working version to a hosting environment for demonstration purposes, that is fine, but ALL SOURCE CODE must be in this Repo so we can review it.